Mariastella Gelmini: Career

 Berlusconi with FI's leaders in the Parliament, Mariastella Gelmini and Anna Maria Bernini.

 Member of the Forza Italia political movement of Silvio Berlusconi since its foundation in 1994, during the same year she became chairperson of the "Azzurri" club in Desenzano del Garda settling the first representation of Forza Italia in the Province of Brescia.

-In 1998 she was the first elected in the administrative poll in Desenzano del Garda and became the president of the city council until 2000, in which year a motion of no confidence against her eventually passed.
+In 1998, she was the first elected in the administrative poll in Desenzano del Garda and became the president of the city council until 2000, in which year a motion of no confidence against her eventually passed.

-Gelmini passed her bar exam in 2001 in Reggio Calabria, far away from her home town and the university where she graduated, as the academic standards in that city were low and pass rate suspiciously high.
+Gelmini passed her bar exam in 2001 in Reggio Calabria, far away from her home town and the university where she graduated, as the academic standards in that city were low and the pass rate suspiciously high.

-In 2002 she was elected as councillor of the Province of Brescia.
-During her term in office she devised the "Piano Territoriale di Coordinamento Provinciale", by virtue of which the environmentally protected areas of Parco della rocca e del sasso di Manerba, Parco delle colline di Brescia and Parco del lago Moro were established.
+In 2002, she was elected as a councillor of the Province of Brescia.
+During her term in office, she devised the "Piano Territoriale di Coordinamento Provinciale", by virtue of which the environmentally protected areas of Parco della rocca e del sasso di Manerba, Parco delle colline di Brescia and Parco del lago Moro were established.

-In 2005 she was elected as member of the regional council of Lombardy resulting the most voted candidate among the Lombard constituencies.
+In 2005, she was elected as a member of the regional council of Lombardy, resulting in the most voted candidate among the Lombard constituencies.
 After this electoral success, she became Forza Italia's political chief in Lombardy, becoming a coordinatore regionale.

-In 2006 Mariastella Gelmini was elected as member of the Chamber of Deputies, the lower house of the Italian Parliament.
+In 2006, Mariastella Gelmini was elected as a member of the Chamber of Deputies, the lower house of the Italian Parliament.

-On 18 November 2007, she was in Piazza San Babila in Milan when Silvio Berlusconi announced the birth of The People of Freedom political movement and subsequently she became a member of the founding committee of the party.
-Since 2008 she has served in the Italian Government as Minister of Education in the Berlusconi IV Cabinet.
-In the same year she was re-elected in the Chamber of Deputies.
+On 18 November 2007, she was in Piazza San Babila in Milan when Silvio Berlusconi announced the birth of The People of Freedom political movement, and subsequently she became a member of the founding committee of the party.
+Since 2008, she has served in the Italian Government as Minister of Education in the Berlusconi IV Cabinet.
+In the same year, she was re-elected to the Chamber of Deputies.

-On 20 July 2022, she left Forza Italia after the confidence vote for the Draghi government failed to pass and the party choice to abstain.
+On 20 July 2022, she left Forza Italia after the confidence vote for the Draghi government failed to pass and the party chose to abstain.

+Political positions

+Gelmini supports the traditional family, arguing that same-sex marriage and adoption are "Gay Pride excesses" and that they "allow Vannacci to find an audience, just as the excesses of woke culture in the US fueled Trumpism"; while she doesn't support assisted suicide or euthanasia, she states that the decriminalization of assistance in suicide is needed.

 Critics

-In October 2008 demonstrations took place across Italy against the school reform proposed by Gelmini.
-In 2009 the reform was approved.
+In October 2008, demonstrations took place across Italy against the school reform proposed by Gelmini.
+In 2009, the reform was approved.
 On 8 October 2010 further demonstrations by students occurred in all the major Italian cities against Gelmini's recent reforms.
 On 14 December 2010, when Gelmini's school budget cuts law was enacted, millions of students expressed their contempt, resulting in more than 20 million in damages to the capital, Rome.